 The Committee of the Regions has commissioned t33 and Milieu to carry out the study "Experiences of regional authorities with the Important Projects of Common European Interest (IPCEI) and suggestions for improvement".

 IPCEIs are designed to support projects that bring significant benefits to the EU by making "a very important contribution to sustainable economic growth, jobs, competitiveness and resilience of the Union's industry and economy and by strengthening its open strategic autonomy".
 Such projects must address "major market or systemic failures" or "societal challenges" that could prevent their implementation without public support.
-An IPCEI consists of a single project or a group of linked projects in areas such as infrastructure or R&D&I (research, development and innovation).
+An IPCEI can consists of either a single project or a group of linked projects in areas such as infrastructure or R&D&I (research, development and innovation).

 CONTENTS